 Dr Milliken joined St Vincent’s Clinic at its inception, and became head of Clinical Haematology at St Vincent’s in 2014.
-He is also currently chair of the St Vincent’s Clinic Foundation Research Grants Committee.
+He is also currently chair of the St Vincent’s Clinic Foundation Scientific Committee.

 He is a Senior Lecturer in Medicine and Pathology at the University of NSW and has published over 85 papers in peer-reviewed medical journals and 8 chapters in medical textbooks.
 He was a past member and Vice-Chair of the NSW Health Postgraduate Medical Council later MSEC and chaired the inaugural NSW Basic Physicians Training Committee for that organisation.
 Past Director of Physicians Training and later Regional Director of Training for St Vincent’s Hospital until becoming Chair of the NSW Physicians Training Committee.